Skip to content

 Before you start

-2. Check the Custom Resource manifest configuration to be the following:
+2. Check the Custom Resource manifest configuration to ensure the following:

 ...